CIgrate: Automating CI Service Migration with Large Language Models: Introduction

-Rzig et al.~\cite{rzig2024example} proposed {\prevapproach}, an automated approach ({\prevapproach}) for migrating CI configurations using example-based rule mining, enabling seamless transitions between services like Travis CI and GitHub. {\prevapproach} improves migration coverage and reduces developer effort by over 40 minutes~\cite{rzig2024example}. {\prevapproach} can only migrate between Travis CI and GitHub Actions, relying on past examples to generate equivalent configurations across CI services.
-However, it faces challenges with complex job matrices and custom environment variables, and requires access to high-quality migration pairs for more accurate results~\cite{rzig2024example}.
-Besides, its relatively low accuracy raises concerns about the overall feasibility of automated CI migration using rule-based techniques alone.
+Rzig et al.~\cite{rzig2024cimig} proposed {\prevapproach}, an automated approach for migrating CI configurations using example-based rule mining, enabling seamless transitions between services like Travis CI and GitHub.
+Their approach improves migration coverage and reduces developer effort by over 40 minutes~\cite{rzig2024cimig}.
+It migrates CI configurations between Travis CI and GitHub Actions, relying on past examples to generate equivalent configurations across CI services.
+However, it faces challenges with complex job matrices and custom environment variables, and requires access to high-quality migration pairs for more accurate results~\cite{rzig2024cimig}.
+Besides, its relatively low accuracy (achieving only 0.49 Cosine Similarity and producing syntactically valid YAML in only 5.6\% of cases) raises concerns about the overall feasibility of automated CI migration using rule-based techniques alone, as rule-based approaches struggle with semantic preservation when CI features lack direct structural equivalents across services.

-LLMs have demonstrated strong capabilities in code generation and transformation tasks~\cite{jiang2024survey, chen2024survey}.
-To ensure a comprehensive and rigorous evaluation, we carefully selected a diverse set of LLMs.
-Our final set of LLMs will include three open-source models: Gemma~\cite{gemma2024}, Llama~\cite{llama2024}, and Mistral~\cite{mistral2023}, informed by a prior study~\cite{wang2025llm}.
-We will also include a proprietary LLM (GPT-4), widely recognized as the benchmark model in academia and industry for its exceptional coding and reasoning capabilities~\cite{openai2023gpt4, zheng2025towards}.
-This balanced combination enables us to rigorously evaluate {\approach} against both proprietary and accessible open-source LLMs, capturing a realistic range of model capabilities and performance.
+LLMs have demonstrated strong capabilities in code generation and transformation tasks~\cite{jiang2024survey,chen2024survey}.
+To ensure a comprehensive and rigorous evaluation, {\approach} adopts a diverse set of LLMs, including three open-weight models: Gemma~3~\cite{gemma2024}, Llama~3.1~\cite{llama2024}, and Mistral~0.3~\cite{mistral2023}, informed by a prior study~\cite{wang2025llm}.
+We also include a proprietary LLM (GPT-4o), widely recognized as a benchmark model in academia and industry for its coding and reasoning capabilities~\cite{openai2024gpt4o,zheng2025towards}.
+This balanced combination enables us to rigorously evaluate {\approach} against both proprietary and accessible open-weight LLMs, capturing a realistic range of model capabilities and performance.